oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The authorization server responds with an access token as described in section 5.1 of {{RFC6749}}.

+The following process rule applies:

+* If the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server MUST include the "cnf" claim from the "requested_cnf" claim in the returned token.

 ### Example

 The example belows shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.org/auth) to receive an access token for a protected resource in trust domain B.